Laurence Fox: COVID-19

-Racial issues
+Race and racism

 Appearing as a panellist on the BBC's political debate programme Question Time in January 2020, Fox said that Meghan Markle was not a victim of racism and described an audience member who called him a "white privileged male" as racist.
 The British actors' union Equity called him "a disgrace to our industry" for his views, but withdrew its criticism and apologised two months later.

-In January 2020, Fox attracted media attention for stating that the depiction of a Sikh soldier in the film 1917 was "forced diversity" in spite of Sikh soldiers having fought on the Western Front in World War I. When interviewed, he explained, "I suppose it would have been less incongruous to me if he'd got on the truck to a whole regiment of Sikh soldiers. [...]
+In January 2020, Fox attracted media attention for stating that the depiction of a Sikh soldier in the film 1917 was "forced diversity" in spite of Sikh soldiers having fought on the Western Front in the First World War.
+When interviewed, he explained, "I suppose it would have been less incongruous to me if he'd got on the truck to a whole regiment of Sikh soldiers. [...]
 I mean, as you've noticed, I say quite a lot of unfortunate things, but I think it's really important that one is able to express one's opinion."
 He followed by apologising on Twitter to "fellow humans who are Sikhs" and wrote, "I am as moved by the sacrifices your relatives made as I am by the loss of all those who die in war, whatever creed or colour.
 Please accept my apology for being clumsy in the way I expressed myself."

-In September 2020, Fox said that he had been "cancelled" by his Lewis co-star Rebecca Front because she had blocked him on Twitter over his use of the All Lives Matter counter-slogan in response to the Black Lives Matter movement.
-He later apologised for revealing this information by posting private text messages between the two, in which Front told him why she blocked him.

 In August 2021, Fox posted a tweet stating "get kneeling, fuckers" about the recent arrest of black footballer Benjamin Mendy on charges of rape and sexual assault.
 The tweet was removed by Twitter and the account was temporarily locked for violating its rules against "hateful conduct".

+In August 2023, Fox posted a photo of himself in blackface, describing himself as having "racially transitioned".

-Views on progress pride flag
+Progress pride flag

-In June 2022 Fox tweeted an image of a swastika made from the LGBTQ+ Progress Pride flag with the caption, "You can openly call the [Union Jack] a symbol of fa[s]cism and totalitarianism on Twatter[sic].
+In June 2022, Fox tweeted an image of a swastika made from the Progress Pride flag with the caption, "You can openly call the [Union Flag] a symbol of fascism and totalitarianism on Twatter[sic].
 You cannot criticise the holy flags."
-This led to him being suspended from Twitter for a day.
+This led to his being suspended from Twitter for a day.
 His actions were publicly condemned by the Holocaust Memorial Day Trust and the Campaign Against Antisemitism.